The people behind the pride

 Midsumma is an opportunity for Nerita to show who she is to her community and to hopefully empower others to come out.
 She sees the event as much more than just a party – “there is some very valuable information there to help broaden horizons.”

-Alix is a passionate AGL Shine committee member, who has been slowly coming out to friends, family and colleagues as bisexual over the past year.
+Alix is another passionate AGL Shine committee member, who has been slowly coming out to friends, family and colleagues as bisexual.

-We are flying the AGL flag at this year’s Midsumma Festival and Mardi Gras Film Festival.
-A nod to our commitment to LGBTQI+ inclusion, we see this sponsorship as just one way we can help bring about positive change – and meet people like Justin, Dawn, Lucy, Nerita and Alix at the festival to hear their stories.
+AGL will continue to fly our flag for another three years at Midsumma Festival and Mardi Gras Film Festival.
+A nod to our commitment to diversity and LGBTQI+ inclusion, we see this sponsorship as just one way we can help bring about positive change.